 If you have at least 90 days of aggregate active duty service after Sept.
 10, 2001, and are still on active duty, or if you are an honorably discharged Veteran or were discharged with a service-connected disability after 30 days, you may be eligible for this VA-administered program.
 Purple Heart recipients, regardless of length of service, are qualified for Post-9/11 benefits at the 100% level.
 Certain members of the Reserves who lost education benefits when REAP was sunset in November 2015, may also be eligible to receive restored benefits under the Post-9/11 GI Bill.

 If you have eligibility for the Post-9/11 GI Bill and any other GI Bill program you must make an irrevocable election of the Post-9/11 GI Bill before you can receive any benefits.
 For more information see our Frequently Asked Questions (FAQ).

-The Post-9/111 GI Bill has a few specific components that are unavailable in other GI Bill programs:
+The Post-9/11 GI Bill has a few specific components that are unavailable in other GI Bill programs:

-The following assistance is approved under the Post-9/11 GI Bill:
+The following is approved under the Post-9/11 GI Bill:

 Some Servicemembers may also transfer unused GI Bill benefits to their dependents.